Michael Jebsen: Seafarer and captain

 After a brief further stint as a sailor, in 1854 Jebsen joined the Apenrade barque "Otto" as third mate.
 In 1856, still aged only 21, he was given his first command.
 His ship was the Peruvian barque "Joven Emilio", and he was its captain for two years.
 Between February 1859 and July 1860 he served as first officer on the ocean going steam ship "Antonius Varas".
-There followed a brief assignment as a captain in Valparaiso in Chile, before he returned to Europe, disembarking in Hamburg.
+There followed a brief assignment as a captain in Valparaíso in Chile, before he returned to Europe, disembarking in Hamburg.
 Hamburg was part of the German Confederation whereas Schleswig, despite growing pressure from commercial interests, was not.
 In his linguistically divided home town of Apenrade the Jebsen family were part of the German-speaking community, and in an age of growing nationalist sentiment the cultural distinctions which might have gone unnoticed a few years earlier were gaining in practical significance.
 In 1861 Captain Michael Jebsen acquired Hamburg citizenship, one visible sign of which was that ships under his command were no longer required to fly the Dannebrog (Danish flag).

 Jebsen made his first visit to Hong Kong in 1864 while captaining the barque "Notos", owned by the Hamburg firm Hastedt & Co.
 There is a suggestion that around this time, identifying the competitive advantage that might be available from focusing on steam ships rather than on traditional sailing barques, he developed plans to found his own shipping company, which could help to revive the shipping industry in his home town, but these plans had to be postponed, partly because of geo-political developments, and during most of the 1860s he was working out of Hamburg.
 The Franco-Prussian War of 1870/71 inhibited trade along the route to Hong Kong, since French warships were blockading trade with China.